Pediatric Respiratory Epidemiology Group

 International Primary Ciliary Dyskinesia (iPCD) Cohort

 The iPCD Cohort was established under the framework of the European Union’s Seventh Framework Program (EU FP7) project BESTCILIA (Better Experimental Screening and Treatment for Primary Ciliary Dyskinesia-/2012-2016) and further developed in the BEAT-PCD COST Action (BM1407).
-It aims to identify and assemble all available datasets with clinical and diagnostic data from PCD patients worldwide to answer questions on clinical phenotype, disease severity, prognosis, and effect of treatments in patients with this rare multiorgan disease.
-It is an international cohort with retrospective and prospective design, combining available data on PCD from national or local registries and clinical or diagnostic databases.
-This combined international dataset allows investigation of PCD epidemiology in a large international study population in order to: 1) describe the spectrum of clinical phenotypes and disease severity in PCD patients by age, sex and time period of diagnosis; 2) describe short-term and long-term prognosis of PCD, looking at important outcomes such as growth, lung function and respiratory failure, bacterial colonisation, hearing loss, fertility, and mortality; and 3) identify predictors of long-term outcomes such as age at diagnosis, clinical phenotype, ultrastructural defects, genotype, environmental exposures and clinical care.
-The project is funded by the Swiss National Science Foundation (SNF 320030B_192804)
+It aimed to identify and assemble all available datasets with clinical and diagnostic data from PCD patients worldwide in order to answer questions on clinical phenotype, disease severity, prognosis, and effect of treatments in patients with this rare multiorgan disease.
+It is an international cohort with retrospective and prospective design, combining available data from national and local registries and clinical or diagnostic databases.
+The project was funded by the EU and the Swiss National Science Foundation (SNF 320030B_192804)

 Newborn screening for CF was introduced in Switzerland in 2011.
 The performance of the national screening program is continuously evaluated in a database hosted by ISPM Bern.